Your Board Appointment Plan: 10 step guide

 Board Appointment Plan

-This step is essential.
-Achieving your long-term board aspirations is challenging if you don’t know what they are.
-Equally, it is very easy to make ill-informed decisions now that may potentially prevent them from happening.
-So, ask yourself, ‘What sort of board(s) do I want to be appointed to within the next 5-10 years?’
-If, for example, your answer is a significant commercial listed company, then think about which organizations today will help you get there and which won’t.
-Your focus now should be on those that will.
+Achieving long-term board goals is challenging but nearly impossible if you are unsure what they are.
+They do not need to be set in stone.
+In fact, your aspirations are unlikely to be realistic if you do not modify them along the way.
+However, without them, you lack direction and the potential to make ill-informed decisions that prevent you from reaching your full leadership potential.
+So, ask yourself, ‘What sort of board(s) do I want to serve on within the next 5-10 years?’
+If, for example, your answer is a significant commercial company, then think about which organizations and roles today may help you get there.
+Now, focus on how to achieve these or similar, short-term board goals.

 STEP 3 – Stop doing what isn’t working